19kirti/stopwatch/README.md

 ## Contributions

 Welcome for the contributions!
-If you have any suggestions or improvements, please open an issue or submit a pull request.
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License